Healthlane-Technologies/Zango/Setup.md

     └── wsgi.py                # WSGI config for the project
 ```

-Follow this guide, and you'll be well on your way to creating powerful and efficient healthcare applications using Zelthy.
+Follow this guide, and you'll be well on your way to creating powerful and efficient healthcare applications using ZCore.

 ## Running the Development Server

-Now that you've set up your project using Zelthy, the next step is to start the development server.
+Now that you've set up your project using ZCore, the next step is to start the development server.
 This server allows you to access App Panel, where you can begin creating your healthcare apps.
 Follow these steps to run the development server:

 #### 1. Navigate to Your Project Folder: